 Many binge drinkers, especially high school and college students who consume these quantities of alcohol in a short time-frame, run the risk of alcohol overdose.
 Because young drinkers are less experienced than those who are older and who have been drinking longer, the risk is also great for alcohol poisoning.

 Because this age group participates heavily in binge drinking, there is another risk.
-During the teens and early adulthood, brain formation and development is still occurring.
-Brain tissue is still pliable and malleable .
-Alcohol can destroy the formation of brain functions in memory, speech and learning.
+During the teens and early adulthood, brain formation and development are still occurring.
+Brain tissue is still pliable and malleable.
+Alcohol can destroy the formation of brain functions in memory, speech, and learning.
 This is a risk that does not exist in older populations where brain function has already reached full development.

 Risks for behaviors associated with heavy drinking or binge drinking exist as well.
-These occur in accidents, violence and other risks associated with loss of coordination, responsiveness to surroundings, and aggressive behaviors.
-Even those who do not become violent when drinking are more likely to be attacked or victimized.
+These occur in accidents, violence, and other risks associated with loss of coordination, responsiveness to surroundings, and aggressive behaviors.
+Even those who do not become violent when drinking is more likely to be attacked or victimized.
 For example, many teen girls and young adult women binge drink at parties and social events until they are nearly or fully unconscious.
-In this state, they are more likely to become victims to "date rape."
+In this state, they are more likely to become victims of "date rape."

 Adults who binge drink run the same risks as young adults.
-The effects and potential for brain damage is similar, but not as severe for older drinkers.
-Both age groups also run the risk of long-term health conditions such as heart disease, diabetes and stroke with continued binge drinking.
+The effects and potential for brain damage are similar but not as severe for older drinkers.
+Both age groups also run the risk of long-term health conditions such as heart disease, diabetes, and stroke with continued binge drinking.